byronka/minum/docs/development_handbook.md

 Description
 ------------

-ATQA is a web library with all the components needed to build a web application, include a web server and a database.
+Atqa is a web library with all the components needed to build a web application, include a web server and a database.

 It follows some unusual conventions that new developers should be aware of.

 For example, we don't have many dependencies in the system.

-Storytime: As we have developed, we would occasionally bring in a dependency to handle a need.
+As we have developed, we would occasionally bring in a dependency to handle a need.
 Since we operated with sufficient time to reflect on things, it often occurred to us that a particular dependency was providing relatively little value.
 We then could easily